Tom Goldstein

-Thomas Che Goldstein (born 1970) is an American lawyer known for his advocacy before and blogging about the Supreme Court of the United States.
-He was a founding partner of Goldstein and Howe (now Goldstein & Russell), a Washington, D.C., firm specializing in Supreme Court litigation, and was, until the end of 2010, a partner at Akin Gump, where he was co-head of the litigation and Supreme Court practices.
+Thomas Che Goldstein (born 1970) is an American lawyer.
+He is known for his advocacy before and blog about the Supreme Court of the United States.
+He was a founding partner of Goldstein and Howe (later Goldstein & Russell after partnering with DC lawyer Kevin Russell), a Washington, D.C., firm specializing in Supreme Court litigation, and was, until the end of 2010, a partner at Akin Gump, where he was co-head of the litigation and Supreme Court practices.
 He retired from Goldstein & Russell in March 2023.

-In 2003, he co-founded SCOTUSblog, the most widely read blog covering the Supreme Court, and remains the publisher and occasional contributor, providing analyses and summaries of Supreme Court decisions and cert petitions.
+In 2003, Goldstein co-founded SCOTUSblog, the most widely read blog covering the Supreme Court, and remains the publisher and occasional contributor, providing analyses and summaries of Supreme Court decisions and cert petitions.
 He has taught Supreme Court Litigation at Harvard Law School since 2004, and at Stanford Law School from 2004-2012.

-Education
+On January 16, 2025, Goldstein was indicted in Maryland federal court on charges he schemed to evade taxes for years and used funds from his boutique law firm to cover gambling debts and fraudulently hiring female employees with whom he was having intimate personal relationships, allowing them to obtain health insurance.

+Early life and education

-He graduated from the University of North Carolina at Chapel Hill with a Bachelor of Arts in 1992 and from the American University Washington College of Law with a Juris Doctor in 1995.
+Goldstein was born in 1970.
+He graduated from the University of North Carolina at Chapel Hill in 1992 with a Bachelor of Arts and from the American University Washington College of Law in 1995 with a Juris Doctor, summa cum laude.
 After law school he clerked for Chief Judge Patricia Wald of the U.S. Court of Appeals for the D.C.
 Circuit.

 Supreme Court practice

-Over the past fifteen years, Goldstein has served as one of the lawyers for one of the parties in just under 10% of the cases argued before the Supreme Court.
-Goldstein has argued 30 cases himself.
+Goldstein has argued 45 cases before the Supreme Court.

-Notably, Goldstein served as second chair for Laurence Tribe and David Boies on behalf of Vice President Al Gore in Bush v.
+Goldstein served as second chair for Laurence Tribe and David Boies on behalf of Vice President Al Gore in Bush v.
 Gore.
 He also served as second chair for Laurence Tribe on New York Times Co. v.
 Tasini (decided in 2001).

-"The Hustler," an April 2006 article by Noam Scheiber in The New Republic, asserted that Goldstein has had an out-sized impact on the Supreme Court, going so far as to suggest the Court was the "Goldstein Court," a phraseology usually reserved for the Chief Justice of the United States during a particular period (e.g. "Roberts Court", "Rehnquist Court", "Taft Court"), but the article offered no empirical data to support that claim.

-The article focuses on the practice pioneered by Goldstein of identifying and pursuing cases that are likely to be reviewed by the Supreme Court.
-At the time, the practice was extremely controversial and analogized to ambulance chasing by established members of the bar, including by now-Chief Justice John Roberts, who quipped about contacting the lawyers in cases that if you needed a heart-surgeon, you would not pick the one who called you out of the blue.
-The practice has since become commonplace among almost all law firm Supreme Court practices and the several Supreme Court litigation clinics in law schools.
+"The Hustler," an April 2006 article by Noam Scheiber in The New Republic, asserted that Goldstein has had an outsized impact on the Supreme Court, going so far as to suggest the Court was the "Goldstein Court," but offered no empirical data to support that claim.
+The article focused on the practice pioneered by Goldstein of identifying and pursuing cases that are likely to be reviewed by the Supreme Court.
+At the time, the practice was controversial, though has since become commonplace among many law firms with Supreme Court practices and the several Supreme Court litigation clinics in law schools.